Feature Request #3615

 There won't be any dual guage track in the Japan Set.
 But just out of curiosity: How would you draw such track?
 It will have to be four rails instead of three (which would be more common, I believe) because you cannot distinguish the orientation.
 But with four rails, won't the tile look rather crowded?

-#11 Updated by Snail about 7 years ago
+#11 Updated by Snail over 7 years ago

 I know, I also think that separating different voltage types might be too much for an OTTD game.
 OTOH, I saw other sets thinking about doing this (for instance, Emperor Jake with his Trains of Europe set) so I thought we could enlarge the scope of this naming scheme so that it's compatible with their ideas.